Copper Storage in Dogs: Mastering Prevention and Care

 Herbal Help: Think about incorporating herbs like milk thistle for potential liver support.
 Always chat with your vet before introducing new herbs.

-Vitamins Matter: Vitamins E and C could be paw-some additions, but check with your vet to get the right doses tailored to your dog.
+Vitamins Matter: Vitamins E and C could be paw-some additions, but check with your vet to get the right doses tailored to your furry friend.

 Alternative Vibes: Explore alternative therapies like acupuncture or chiropractic care for overall well-being.